Wardedd/Raspberry-log-temps-script/README.md

 # Raspberry-log-temps-script
-Small script that logs Raspi 4 temps and other info.
+Small script that logs Raspi 4 temps and other info.<br>
+Uses bash and the pi's builtin vcgencmd tool